Launceston vintage starts Monday and you're onboarding thirty casuals on paper again

 How to choose a developer in Launceston

 The non-negotiable question is whether they understand Australian modern awards (the horticulture and hospitality ones specifically) and how they'll keep the interpretation current as rates change.
 A developer who shrugs at penalty rates will build you a compliance liability.
 Ask to see how bulk onboarding works and how labour cost reaches the ledger.
 Reliability and clear answers matter more than a polished pitch here.
-Scope HR alongside accounting software, a project or rostering tool, and a business intelligence dashboard so labour cost is visible in your real margins.
+Scope HR alongside accounting software, a project or rostering tool, and a business intelligence (BI) dashboard so labour cost is visible in your real margins.

 - Bulk onboarding for a vintage or tourist-season intake in an afternoon, not a week each